LibrePhotos/librephotos-linux/README.md

 su - postgres -c /usr/bin/psql
 ~~~

-Execute the bellow script after change values like password and user
+Execute the bellow script changing values like password and username (you will input these on the config .env file)

 ~~~
 CREATE USER librephotos WITH PASSWORD 'password';